 The proposed Project would remove potential low-quality habitat for loggerhead shrike (foraging role only), Swainson's hawk (foraging role only), and white-tailed kite (foraging role only).
 The Study Area is not expected to provide valuable habitat for any of these species due to the disturbed nature of the site.
 Given the low number of individuals potentially affected, the MSHCP Covered status of each species, and the small amount of potential habitat proposed for removal, the Project would not make a cumulatively considerable contribution to the regional decline of these species.

-6.0 MITIGATION OR AVOIDANCE MEASURES
+6.0 AVOIDANCE MEASURES

-The following discussion provides project-specific mitigation or avoidance measures for actual or potential impacts to special-status resources.
+The following discussion provides project-specific measures to avoid impacts to burrowing owls and nesting birds.

 6.1 Burrowing Owl